 The final segment of design in this band rests on the adjacent three-lane highway and begins with a row of three small black half-moon hills pointing down (DDD) with their bases against the framing highway.
 The remainder of the design breaks into three feathers that also point down (DDD) with their base and the first section of their shafts unpainted, followed by long black tips.

 Of the six design strategies used by the mature Nampeyo (Appendix B), Daisy has used three of them, one critically altered.
 Like her grandmother Daisy frames her design with thick/thin framing lines, Like her grandmother she also allows substantial unpainted space around the large red hook design so that it is highlighted and becomes the central design element.
 Nampeyo typically created tension between linear and curvalinear elements, often represented by a contrast between heavy and delicate elements.
 Daisy emphasizes such tension in her design, but her strategy is different than her grandmother’s.
 Instead of contrasting linear and curvilinear designs to create tensions, she fills her design with tensions by setting rightward-moving elements in proximity with leftward moving forms, and, in one area, downward moving elements.
 I’ve highlighted the direction of elements in the discussion above with bold letters.
 If you scan back over this text and notice the numerous R, L, and D notations, you get a systematic sense of Daisy’s strategy for creating tension and therefore internal interest in this design.
 Typically Hopi and Hopi/Tewa pots carry a series of designs that fit together into an overall pattern, but rarely does the interaction between these design elements create internal tension.
-Daisy’s design strategy is idiosyncratic.
+Daisy’s design strategy creates a pattern of internal tension which engages a viewer’s eye.
 Also notice that each of the three red elements on pot 2019-16 has a central unpainted or substantial unpainted form at its core, thus visually linking these areas.
 Daisy’s creative power is in full flower when she uses these innovative design strategies.

-As explained by the purchase history (below), the description of this pot by the auction house was garbled, but a 2005 appraisal of the pot that I saw after the auction gives a clear explanation of its provenance.
+As explained by the purchase history (below), the description of this pot by the auction house was garbled, but a 2005 appraisal of the pot that I saw after the auction gives a detailed explanation of its provenance.
 The appraisal (#OAT502) by Merlin J. Carlson of Old Adobe Traders in Flagstaff, AZ was signed on August 21, 2007 and reads, in full: